Castle of the Pico: Decadence

 After the House of Este took over in 1711, the city of Mirandola began to decay.
-A few years later, due to lightning, in 1714 the outbreak of artillery and gunpowder in the keep destroyed much of the castle and seriously damaged all the buildings and churches in the city center.
+In 1714, the burning of artillery and gunpowder in the keep (due to lightning) destroyed much of the castle and seriously damaged all the buildings and churches in the city center.
 Towards the end of the 18th century, the Dukes of Modena destroyed many other parts of the castle.

 Modern era

 On 24 February 1867 the Italian government established that the urban belt of the city of Mirandola ceased to be considered as a fortified work, thus ceasing to be subject to military servitude the land adjacent to the works themselves.

 At the beginning of the 20th century, around the 1930s, the city council attempted to rebuild the ancient keep of the castle (destroyed by fire in 1714), creating a massive neo-Gothic tower overlooking on the main square.
 The modern tower is characterized by dovetail merlons, typical of the pro-Imperial faction of the Ghibellines.

 After the Second World War the castle was inhabited by 52 families (about 200 people), while the lounges were used for parties and carnivals.
 After years of absolute neglect and degradation, the castle was restored and reopened to the public in 2006, with a new Civic Museum and a cultural center, including an auditorium and other exhibition spaces.